Best Medicare Advantage Plans in Texas (2026)

 PPO PROS AND CONS

-PPO Medicare Advantage plans are the most flexible, letting you see any Medicare-approved provider without referrals, both in-network and out-of-network, though out-of-network care costs more.
-You'll usually pay higher premiums and maximum out-of-pocket costs than HMO plans.
-PPOs work best if you travel frequently, want to keep specific doctors or value the freedom to see specialists without getting permission first.
+PPO Medicare Advantage plans are the most flexible, you can see any Medicare-approved provider without referrals, in-network or out-of-network.
+Out-of-network care costs more.
+PPO plans are the right choice when you travel frequently, need to keep specific out-of-network doctors or want specialist access without a referral requirement.

 How to Find the Best Texas Medicare Advantage Plans